yuvalturg/RAG/tests/e2e/README.md

 The tests previously in `tests/e2e/` have been moved to `tests/integration/llamastack/` to better reflect their purpose.
 They test the LlamaStack API integration, not the full application UI.

 True end-to-end tests that exercise the UI are now in `tests/e2e_ui/` using Playwright.

+The e2e configuration files (like `values-e2e.yaml`) remain in `tests/e2e/` for use by CI/CD workflows.